-1. The problem as to whether the Mavy should furnish a summary of State Department despatches to the British is one which cannot be positively answered by this office.
+- l.
+The problem as to whether the Mavy should furnish a summary of State Department despatches to the British is one which cannot be positively answered by this office.
 No need can be seen for furnishing this information, however, it is possible there is a valid reason.

-#.
+- #.
 The State Department is using cryptographic systems with a reasonable degree of security.
-Most messages handled on the Washington-London circuit are cryptographed in a system which is highly sesure from cryptanalytic attack.
-Most other State Department holders use cryptographic systems which are reasonably secure although not of the order of the London-Washington circuit.
+Most messages handled on the Washington-London circuit are cryptographed in a system which is highly secure from cryptanalytic attack.
+Most other State Department holders use cryptographie systems which are reasonably secure although not of the order of the London-Washington circuit.
 The general quality of the State Department systems has improved immeasurably since the beginning of the war.
 All State Department installations in the class of embassies, legations, plus some councils hold strip or machine systems for handling secret traffic.
 Further, all seoret traffic is handled in a machine or strip system.

-5. It is entirely true that paraphrases of messages would be of great value in breaking into a cryptographic system, and this case is no exception.
-It is entirely possible that given sufficient "erib" (which these paraphrases could well be), the daily keys for the generally held strip system could be recovered.
-It is mot believed the system used on the London -Washington circuit could be broken cryptanalytically in this manner.
-Of course, any of the systems are susceptable to physical compromise.
+- phrases of messages would be of great value in breaking into a cryptographic system, and this case is no exception.
+It is

+entirely possible that given sufficient

+"crib" (which these paraphrases could well

+be), the daily keys for the generally held

+strip system could be recovered.
+It is

+mot believed the system used on the London

+-Mashington circuit could be broken cryptenalytically in this manner.
+Of course,

+any of the systems are susceptable to

+physical compromise.

-4. Assuming it is desirable that the British be furnished the information in our State Department despatches, there should be no great concern over the seme of \$ l (Comt\d)
+- 4. Assuming it is desirable that the British be furnished the information in our State Department despatches, there should be no great concern over the se-